noechan/PSA_fMRI_ms/README.md

 The repository includes:

+* Scripts and functions for analyzing behavioral (verbal learning) data.
-* Scripts and functions for preprocessing and analyzing behavioral and neuroimaging (T1w, sparse sampling fMRI) data.
+* Scripts and functions for preprocessing neuroimaging (T1w, sparse sampling fMRI) data.
 * Scripts for obtaining the singing network mask from healthy controls.
-* Scripts and function for task-based fMRI analysis, including group comparisons and brain-behavior correlations.
+* Scripts and functions for task-based fMRI analysis, including group comparisons and brain-behavior correlations.
 * Scripts for analyzing the in-scanner singing performance of patients with PSA.
+* Scripts for visualizing motion outliers.

 This repository requires the following software: